Moving office? It’s not usually a time you think of better employee engagement and productivity.

 Keep your most valuable asset - your best employees.

-Moving office can be a double edged sword for HR.
+Your business relocation can be a double edged sword for HR.
 You might be a growing business moving to an area where you can hire from a better pool of candidates, however you might have to lose long-standing and qualified members of your teams in the relocation.
-Often, you need to replace employees, and having to replace highly qualified and experienced employees and train them from scratch at the same time as moving office can be the biggest drawback, both for managers, and for team mates that work well together.
-Team dynamics can be affected by how well management look after staff, both those that can not move easily, and those that move with the business.
+Often, you need to replace employees.
+Having to replace highly qualified and experienced employees and train them from scratch at the same time while moving office can be the biggest drawback, both for managers, and for team mates that work well together.
+Team dynamics can be affected by how well management look after staff - whether or not they move with the business.

-You could mitigate this by offering key employees the option of remote working.
+You could mitigate this by offering key employees the option of remote working with unified communications solutions.

 Remote working doesn’t suit every business - but you might find more positive results than you expect.